 15:25 - 16:00

-Michael is Global Head IP - Seed and Biotechnology with Syngenta International AG.
-Prior to this, he was Senior IP Counsel with BASF AG responsible for plant biotechnology and China IP matters.
+Michael is founder of his own IP and strategy consulting firm.
+From 2007 to October 2017 Michael was Head Intellectual Property for Syngenta Crop Protection AG based in Basel, Switzerland.
 He studied chemistry, biochemistry and molecular biology in Hamburg, Germany, and Nanjing, China, and graduated with a Diploma in chemistry and has a Ph.D. in molecular biology.
-Michael Kock is also a qualified European Patent Attorney.
+Michael Kock is also a qualified Swiss and European Patent Attorney.

 Jean-Christophe Gouache serves as Corporate Vice President International Affairs of Limagrain (France).
 Before that, he was CEO of Limagrain Vegetable Seeds (2007-2014), CEO of Limagrain Field Seeds (2004-2007) and Corporate Vice-President Scientific Affairs (1998-2004).
 He has been a member of Limagrain's Executive Committee since 1998.
 During his 35 years with Limagrain, Jean-Christophe Gouache started as a corn breeder, and later was the COO of Limagrain's corn and soybean business in the USA in the mid of 90's, where he lived for 8 years.
 Jean-Christophe Gouache is a member of several professional organizations.
 He is President of the International Seed Federation (ISF).
 He is also a board member of ESA (European Seed Association).
 He is Vice-President of the Economic, Ethical and Social Committee (CEES) of the French High Council for Biotechnologies (HCB).
 Jean-Christophe Gouache graduated in 1978 from the National Agronomic Institute in Paris, France.